-The area within the park has been largely altered by man.
-Clearings associated with the mound complex are adjacent to a dense tree line that works well for bird watching.
-The site will be listed as a birding area in the Great Florida Birding And Wildlife Trail.
+The area within the park has been largely altered by humans.
+Clearings associated with the mound complex are adjacent to a dense tree line that works well for bird-watching.
+The site is listed as a birding area in the Great Florida Birding and Wildlife Trail.
 It is one of four ADA accessible birding sites in Citrus County.

-Study of the Local Pre-Historic Coastal Dwellers: The primary reason for this site is to preserve and interpret the mound structures, burial areas and the lifeways of the coastal dwellers who used the area in ancient times.
-The visitor center/museum contains exhibits displaying artifacts related to the site, and provides a few comparisons with what was occurring in other parts of the world during similar time periods.
+The primary purpose of this site is to preserve and interpret the mound structures, burial areas and the lifeways of the coastal dwellers who used the area in ancient times.
+The visitor center/museum displays artifacts related to the site and provides a few comparisons with what was occurring in other parts of the world during similar time periods.

-The Museum is open from 9 a.m. to 5 p.m.
-Thursday through Monday.
-The Museum is closed on Tuesday and Wednesday.
+- The museum is open Thursday through Monday, 9 a.m. to 5 p.m.
+Closed on Tuesday and Wednesday.

 Well-behaved dogs are welcome at Crystal River Archaeological State Park.
 They must be kept on a 6-foot leash at all times and cannot be left unattended for more than a half-hour.